-To decide whether students have met the minimum level of achievement required in the M-DCPS District Pacing Guides, which incorporates the NGSSS, and to receive credit toward promotion, teachers will consider all available data.
+In considering the promotion or retention of students, teachers and administrators must consider all available data.
 This will include standardized test results, progress tests, daily assignments, teacher observation, and other objective information.
 The student's mastery of the content of the course, in which the student is enrolled, as determined by the teacher, is a further condition for passing the course.
 There are mechanisms which make it possible for students to benefit from the advantages of a semester system without the disadvantages of major rescheduling at midyear or midyear promotions.
 (See Appendix E).